Updated February 2026

 Why Ranked #3

-Springboard's Software Engineering Career Track stands out as the best option for working professionals and career changers who need scheduling flexibility without sacrificing outcomes.
-The 9-month self-paced program pairs every student with a dedicated 1-on-1 mentor—a senior software engineer at a company like Google, Amazon, or Netflix—who provides weekly video calls, code reviews, and career guidance throughout the program.
-The curriculum covers JavaScript, React, Node.js, Python, SQL, and deployment, with 30+ mini-projects and a capstone that becomes a portfolio centerpiece.
-Springboard's job guarantee means if you complete all requirements and don't land a qualifying role within 6 months, you may be eligible for a full tuition refund.
-At $16,000, it offers exceptional value compared to similarly priced programs without guarantees.
+Springboard is the best pick for working professionals who need to learn on their own schedule.
+The 9-month self-paced program pairs every student with a 1-on-1 mentor -- a senior software engineer at a company like Google, Amazon, or Netflix -- for weekly video calls, code reviews, and career guidance.
+The curriculum covers JavaScript, React, Node.js, Python, SQL, and deployment, with 30+ mini-projects and a capstone that becomes your portfolio centerpiece.
+Complete all requirements and don't land a qualifying role within 6 months?
+You may be eligible for a full tuition refund.
+At $16,000, that job guarantee makes it a strong value play compared to similarly priced programs without one.

 Flatiron School